fastapi/fastapi/deployment.md

 * `staging`: after pushing (or merging) to the branch `master`.
 * `production`: after publishing a release.

-If you need to add extra environments you could use those as starting point.
+If you need to add extra environments you could use those as a starting point.

 ## URLs